jesscmoore/jesscmoore.github.io/_posts/2025-02-03-setup_hfsplus_backup_on_server.md

 ---
 layout: post
-title:  "Setup Macbook backups over LAN to Ubuntu Server"
+title:  "Setup Macbook backups on Ubuntu Server"
 date:   2025-02-03 09:39:44 +1100
 published: false
 toc: true
 ---

-We backup a macbook using a Seagate HFS+ mounted as a network drive with Samba and Avahi on Ubuntu Server.
+We backup a macbook using a Seagate HFS+ external drive mounted on Ubuntu server and made accessible as a network drive to other MacOS machines over lan using Samba and Avahi.

 ## Summary